cs2113-s25/cs2113-s25.github.io/syllabus.md

 ### Worksheets

 This class is taught as a flipped classroom; you are expected to do the weekly readings before coming to class.
-During lecture, we will complete worksheets together that are due on Mondays at 11:59pm.
+During lecture, we will complete worksheets together that are **due on Mondays at 11:59pm** (the same day of lecture).
 These will be graded for correctness.
+The lowest scoring worksheet will be dropped from your grade.

-## Submission/Late Work Policy
+## Submission/Late Work Policy/Extensions

 All assignments are due in EST.

 We do not accept late work in this course.

+We do not offer extensions in this course.

+If you are missing class due to a extended unforseen absence (such as hospitalization) or documented scheduled absence (such as surgery or court) please email the professor to let them know and send along the documentation for these events.
+Makeup work will be at the professor's discretion; extended abscences such as vacations will not be excused, for example.
+We do not require, and are not permitted to accept, doctor's notes to excuse short-term illnesses (that do not require hospitalization); instead, we drop the lowest of various missed assignments or allow for a makeup according to the class schedule.
+For situations that fall outside what is described in this syllabus, a note from Dean Zara will be required.

 ## Class Communication

-We will use two primary forms of communication in this class: email announcements and [Ed](https://edstem.org/us/courses/69891/discussion/).
-You are responsible for remaining up to date on any information sent by email or posted to Ed.
-This may include clarifications to assignments, updates on grading rubrics, and changes in office hours.

-For all general course information, questions, and clarifications, you should preference to using Ed.
-An instructor, TA, or even your fellow classmate can then answer a question.
-You can even post your questions anonymously.
-If you have personal, individual issues you'd like addressed, you should send those by  email to the course instructor.
-However, all course related topics should be directed to Ed.
+Make sure to check [Ed](https://edstem.org/us/courses/69891/discussion/) at least once every weekday.

 Please allow instructional staff 24 business hours (M-F from 8am-4pm) to respond to email and Ed messages.
 A message sent on a Friday afternoon may only be answered on a Monday.
 We can often reply much more quickly, but please do not wait until the last minute to ask your questions and/or start assignments.